AndrewWPhillips/eggql/TUTORIAL.md

 An important thing to remember is that **GraphQL requests may run in parallel**.
 A GraphQL server would not be of much use if it only processed one client request at a time.
 This is not immediately obvious as you don't need to create goroutines because the Go standard library **HTTP handler starts a new goroutine to process every new request**.

 Since the `Stars` and `Commentary` slices are modified by the `CreateReview` mutation we need to protect them with a **mutex**.
 There are many ways to do this.
 We could just use a single mutex, so if a review is being added for any episode then any other query or mutation of _any_ episode is blocked.
 This is inefficient, and not very scaleable, so we have used a separate `sync.Mutex` for each episode.
-If we were expecting a large number of queries (and few calls to `CreateReview`) a `sync.RWMutex` would be an even better option, but I'll leave that for you to explore as an exercise.
+If we were expecting a large number of queries (and few calls to `CreateReview`) a read-write mutex (`sync.RWMutex`) would be the best option, but I'll leave that for you to explore as an exercise.

 We only need use the new mutex in `CreateReview` since that is the only place that `Stars` and `Commentary` slices are used, at the moment.